 Some people say that it was the fault of the United States government.

-This is simply not true.
-The fact is that the United States and the rest of the world were in good shape before the 2008 financial crisis hit.
+This is not true.
+The United States and the rest of the world were in good shape before the 2008 financial crisis hit.

 While the world may have been feeling good, we were not prepared.

-It’s not only the United States that experienced this.
-In the past few years, several countries have experienced a similar situations.
-For example, in Greece the,e unemployment rate is very high, Itain ly, Spain, and Portugal, the unlist of your strengths and weaknesses.
+It’s not only the United States that has experienced this.
+In the past few years, several countries have experienced similar situations.
+For example, in Greece, the,e unemployment rate is very high, Itain ly, Spain, and Portugal, the unlist of your strengths and weaknesses.

 After all, if you aren’t sure about something, why waste time and energy doing it?

 I’m a terrible writer.
 That’s a fact.
-I’ve never been good at writing, and the worst part is that I don’t even enjoy it.
+I’ve never been good at writing; the worst part is that I don’t enjoy it.

 On the flip side, I’m a natural salesman.
 I love talking to people and convincing them to buy my product.